gabrieldansereau/ms_networks_opinion/README.md

 > scenarios of disturbance and inform management and decision-making at large
 > scales.](figures/Box2Scheme.png){#fig:1}
 >
-> Here we illustrate this workflow using a fully-worked example with
+> Here we illustrate this workflow using a worked example with pan-European
-> pan-European tetrapod trophic networks.
-We explore the boundaries of network
+> tetrapod trophic networks.
+We explore the boundaries of network robustness by
-> robustness by using two extreme scenarios: worst-case climate change (CMIP5
+> using two extreme scenarios: worst-case climate change (CMIP5 RCP 8.5,
-> RCP 8.5, equivalent to CMIP6 SSP5-8.5), and failure to protect endangered
+> equivalent to CMIP6 SSP5-8.5), and failure to protect endangered species (loss
-> species (loss of all species with IUCN status of Critically Endangered,
+> of all species with IUCN status of Critically Endangered, Endangered, and
-> Endangered, and Vulnerable, across their entire range).
-The scenarios caused
+> Vulnerable, across their entire range).
+The scenarios caused changes in
-> changes in species composition due to climate-driven range shifts (‘climate
+> species composition due to climate-driven range shifts (‘climate change’ in
-> change’ in @Fig:2) or to targeted species removals (‘IUCN extinctions’).
-Two
+> @Fig:2) or to targeted species removals (‘IUCN extinctions’).
+Two extinction
-> extinction outcomes were possible: species became primarily extinct when
+> outcomes were possible: species became primarily extinct when predicted to be
-> predicted to be absent from a pixel due to future climatic conditions or due
+> absent from a pixel due to future climatic conditions or due to targeted
-> to targeted removal, or secondarily extinct when the pixel was climatically
+> removal, or secondarily extinct when the pixel was climatically suitable but
-> suitable but had too few prey items.
-Following the workflow above, we used a
+> had too few prey items.
+Following the workflow above, we used a metaweb
-> metaweb adapted from TETRA-EU [@Maiorano2020TetSpe, revised in
+> adapted from TETRA-EU [@Maiorano2020TetSpe, revised in @Barros2017StuEco to
-> @Barros2017StuEco to focus on essential links] build baseline and disturbed
+> focus on essential links] build baseline and disturbed local networks [using
-> local networks [using projected species distributions based on habitat
+> projected species distributions based on habitat preferences and
-> preferences and presence-absence data from @Maiorano2013ThrCli], calculate the
+> presence-absence data from @Maiorano2013ThrCli], calculate the number of
-> number of secondary consumers (from baseline networks) and secondary
+> secondary consumers (from baseline networks) and secondary extinctions (from
-> extinctions (from disturbed networks), then calculate and map robustness (see
+> disturbed networks), then calculate and map robustness (see Supplemental
-> supplemental information online for full workflow details).
+> Information online for full workflow details).
 >
 > In this example, most networks were very robust to extinctions driven by a)
 > climate change or b) the removal of endangered species listed in IUCN, but